 We mixed 100mls ofAugeo Clean Multi with 15mls of the fragrance oil.
 The products blended together easily, resulting in a clear solution.

 After 24 hours the reeds in the Augeo Clean Multi were diffusing the fragrance effectively.
 The perfume on the canes smelled true to the original and had the most potent aroma of all our tests.

 After 7 days the reeds in the Augeo Clean Multi were still emitting a pure and intense fragrance, and the solution continued to look bright and attractive in the bottle with no sign of evaporation.

 Overall Impression: It has now been 3 weeks since we started our experiment and this sample continues to fragrance the room effectively, making it the clear winner in our DIY reed diffuser oil test.

 Our Best DIY Reed Diffuser Oil Recipe

 The Augeo Multi Clean gave by far the best results in our homemade reed diffuser oil experiment.
 We think this product gives professional results and makes a oil diffuser solution that is as good as any store bought one.
-If you would like to try this recipe at home you can purchase both The Augeo Multi Clean (Amazon) and the diffuser reeds (Amazon) through these links.
+If you would like to try this recipe at home you can purchase both The Augeo Multi Clean (Amazon affiliate link) and the diffuser reeds (Amazon affiliate link) through these links.